saimanasak/git-and-github/git/intro/intro.md

 - Git is a free open source distributed version control system.
 - It allows to track the changes of the files and to collaborate the work among multiple developers.
 - It runs locally on a machine.
+- Git stores data as a series of snapshots.

 <a name="intro"></a>
 ### Advantages: